- Shop Online

 Mr. and Mrs. Frank G. Logan Purchase Prize and Wilson L. Mead funds, 1974.230

-The influential Pop artist Andy Warhol cast a cool, ironic light on the pervasiveness of commercial culture and contemporary celebrity worship.
-Early in his career, he began to utilize the silkscreen process to transfer photographic images to canvas: images of mass-produced consumer products and Hollywood film stars are among his most recognizable subjects.
-In this example from his Mao series, Warhol melded his signature style with the scale of totalitarian propaganda to address the cult of personality surrounding Chinese ruler Mao Zedong (1893–1976).
-Nearly 15 feet tall, this towering work mimics the representations of the political figure that were ubiquitous throughout China.
-In contrast to the photographic nature of the image, garish colors were applied like makeup to Mao’s face.
-Ultimately, the portrait shows Warhol at his most painterly, rendering Mao, an enemy of individualism, in a brazenly personal style.
+The most influential of Pop artists, Andy Warhol cast a cool, ironic light on the pervasiveness of commercial culture and contemporary celebrity worship.
+Early in his career, he began to utilize the silk-screen process to transfer photographed images to canvas, creating multiple portraits of celebrities including Marilyn Monroe, Elvis Presley, and Jacqueline Kennedy, as well as duplicated images of mass-produced products such as Campbell’s soup cans and Coca-Cola bottles.
+In this example from his Mao series, Warhol melded his signature style with the scale of totalitarian propaganda to address the cult of personality surrounding the Chinese ruler Mao Zedong (1893–1976).
+Nearly fifteen feet tall, this towering work mimics the representations of the political figure that were ubiquitously displayed throughout China.
+Warhol’s looming portrait impresses us with the duality of its realistic qualities and its plastic artificiality.
+In contrast to the photographic nature of the image, garish colors are applied to Mao’s face like makeup.
+The gestural handling of color in the portrait shows Warhol at his most painterly.

 Nick Baldwin, 'Super-Realism’ at Chicago,” Des Moines Register, July 7, 1974 (ill).

 Douglas Davis, “Summing Up the Season,” Newsweek, July 1, 1974, p.
 73 (ill.)

 J. A., “American Art ’74: It Defies Classification,” Milwaukee Journal, August 4, 1974 (ill).